 Low cost networked computers add eyes and ears (or sensors) and arms, legs and voices (or actuators) to the Internet.
-These devices are then connected to on-line 'brains' (using big data, machine learning and analytics in the cloud).
+These devices are then connected to on-line ‘brains’ (using big data, machine learning and analytics in the cloud).
 This field is called the Internet of Things (IoT).
-Will the result be a `world robot'?!
+Will the result be a ‘world robot’?!
 No matter, in a world of many more devices than people, engineers who know how the new tech works and how to secure it will be in high demand.
-The COM3505 module will cover the context and history of the IoT, the hardware, communications protocols and security systems it relies on, and the cloud-side analytics that make sense of the data produced.
-It will give practical hands-on experience of common IoT devices (sensors, actuators, microcontrollers), and look at a range of commercial platforms.
-Each student will be given an ESP32 wifi microcontroller and we will program live IoT applications using that device.
-Students will have the opportunity to use the Daimond electronics lab and the iForge project space to complete their own IoT device with a range of hardware and capabilities.
-Students should be aware that there are limited places available on this course.10 credits
+The COM3505 module covers the context and history of the IoT, the hardware, communications protocols and security systems it relies on, and the cloud-side analytics that make sense of the data produced.
+It gives practical hands-on experience of common IoT devices (sensors, actuators, microcontrollers), and look at a range of commercial platforms.
+Each student is given an ESP32 wifi microcontroller to keep and we program live IoT applications using that device.
+Students will have the opportunity to use the Diamond electronics lab and the iForge project space to complete their own IoT device with a range of hardware and capabilities.
+[Students should be competent programmers to take this course, be ok using Git and the command-line, and be aware that there are limited places available.]10 credits

 Learning and assessment

 Learning will be delivered through a combination of lectures, practical sessions, tutorials and seminars.
 You will also learn important group work skills and will have the opportunity to work with clients to solve real-world problems.
 As well as formal teaching you will be expected to undertake independent study.

 At the end of the project you will submit a written dissertation and present your findings during a poster session.
 Your dissertation project could be supervised by one of our research staff or an external supervisor from industry.

 You will be assessed using a mixture of exams/tests, coursework and practical sessions.